Developer Guide

 6.3 Use cases

-(For all use cases below, the System is Class-ify
+(For all use cases below, the System is Class-ify and the Actor is the user, unless specified otherwise.)

 Use case: Add a new student